What are the Sustainable Development Goals (SDGs)?

 I am no longer a young person.
 How can I support the Local Pathways Fellowship?

-If you are over 30 years old you can still support the Local Pathways Fellowship by spreading the word about the important mission of this initiative or volunteering to support the efforts of a Local Pathways Fellow in your community.
+If you are over 30 years old you can still support the Local Pathways Fellowship by spreading the word about the important mission of this initiative or contacting us to learn about opportunities for collaboration with the project team.

 Are the Local Pathways Fellows renumerated?